Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: The Construction of Multiplicative EFT Hyperspanners

 \begin{lemma} Assuming the Erdös Girth conjecture, every hypergraph has a $(2k-1)$-hyperspanner of size $\Theta(n^{1+1/k})$ for $k\geq 1$. \end{lemma}

-It is viable to use the associated graph idea to construct EFT hyperspanners.
-But since the failure of a hyperedge results in $r^2$ edge failures in the associated graph, we have to set the number of faults to $fr^2$.
-Because the size of EFT spanners in multi-graphs is $\Theta(fn^{1+1/k})$ \cite{petruschka2023colorfaulttolerantspanners}, the size of EFT hyperspanners from this method is $O(fr^2n^{1+1/k})$.
+It is conceivable to use the associated graph idea to construct EFT hyperspanners.
+Here we only consider associated multi-graphs since simple associated graphs combined with fault tolerance are not well-defined.
+But since each faulty hyperedge results in $r^2$ faulty edges in the associated graph, we have to set the number of edge faults to $fr^2$.
+Because the size of EFT spanners in multi-graphs was settled as $\Theta(fn^{1+1/k})$ \cite{petruschka2025color}, the size of EFT hyperspanners constructed by the associated graph method is $O(fr^2n^{1+1/k})$.

 As an alternative, the peel-off method \cite{CLP+10} constructs $f$-EFT spanners in $f+1$ iterations.
 In each iteration, it computes the spanner of the current graph and then deletes the spanner edges from the current graph.
 Since the spanner edges in $f+1$ iterations are non-overlapping, their union contains $f+1$ parallel paths for every edge not included in the union, providing resilience to at most $f$ faulty edges.
-It is easy to see this method can be adapted for hyperspanner constructions and the proof is in the Appendix.
-Equipped with Lemma \ref{lem:hyperspanner}, however, this method results in a linear size $O(fn^{1+1/k})$ in the number of faults, lagging behind the optimal VFT and partially optimal EFT spanners, both with a sublinearity in $f$.
+It is easy to see this method can be extended to construct hyperspanners and the proof is in Appendix \ref{apx:peeloff}.
+Equipped with Lemma \ref{lem:hyperspanner}, this method produces a linear size $O(fn^{1+1/k})$ in the number of faults, still lagging behind the optimal VFT and partially optimal EFT spanners, both with a sublinearity in $f$.

 Recent optimality results on FT spanners heavily use the greedy method \cite{bodwin2018optimal,dinitz2020efficient,bodwin2021partial}.
-Rooted at the greedy algorithm for optimal spanners \cite{althofer1993sparse}, it checks for each edge whether there exists a fault set such that the stretch after the failure event does not hold.
+Rooted at the greedy algorithm for optimal spanners \cite{ADD+93}, it checks for each edge whether there exists a fault set such that the stretch after the failure event does not hold.
 Many of these results use the blocking set to bound the size, which is a set of edge pairs such that for every cycle of small length, there must be an edge pair from the set on the cycle.
-The greedy method, if naively adapted to the hypergraph setting, has technical curdles in bounding the size unfortunately.
+The greedy method, if naively adapted to the hypergraph setting, has technical hurdles in bounding the size unfortunately.
 Specifically, for a small cycle, its last-added hyperedge may not be added due to the considered vertex pair on the cycle, but a different vertex pair for another cycle.
 It remains open to bound the output size of the greedy algorithm for constructing FT hyperspanners.